 |Resit Application Deadline||

-Deadline To Be Confirmed - deadline for students looking resit exams from the second half session (May) or the previous academic year during the Summer Resit Exams -
+Friday 8 June 2018 - deadline for students looking to resit exams from the second half session (May) or the previous academic year during the Summer Resit exams.

 - Medical Extenuating Circumstances

 If illness or other personal circumstances have caused you to miss classes, or may have affected your performance in all or part of an assessment, you must submit written details to allow these circumstances to be taken into consideration.

 If you believe that illness and/or other personal circumstances may have affected your performance in an examination, or you have been unable to attend an examination, you must submit details through MyAberdeen Absence reporting on the day of the exam and certainly no later than three days following the date of which you were expected to appear for the exam concerned.
 This is as per the University’s Policy and Procedures on Student Absence.